solo-io/gloo/projects/knative/README.md

 ### Install

-#### 1. Install Glooctl
+#### 1. Install glooctl

-If this is your first time running Gloo, you’ll need to download the command-line interface (CLI) onto your local machine.
+If this is your first time running Gloo Edge, you’ll need to download the command-line interface (CLI) onto your local machine.
-You’ll use this CLI to interact with Gloo, including installing it onto your Kubernetes cluster.
+You’ll use this CLI to interact with Gloo Edge, including installing it onto your Kubernetes cluster.

 To install the CLI, run: